aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 - Seemless data model migration from dictionaries to lists.
 - Improve Ansible's processing performance when dealing with large dictionaries by converting them to lists of dictionaries.

-Note: If the value is a list/string with no secondary key provided, it will pass through untouched
+Note: If there is a non-dictionary value with no secondary key provided, it will pass through untouched

 To use this filter: